Free, Confidential Support

 Special Focus Workshops:

 The center offers practical, skills-based workshops on an ongoing basis.
 The themes of these workshops include stress management, sleep health, study skills, anger management, and interpersonal communication skills.
 For examples, see our Workshops page.

-Referral to Community Agency:
+Referral to Community Resources:

-Your Success is Our Priority
+Your Success is Our Priority!

 Making Your First Appointment:

 All Buffalo State College students, full or part-time may seek counseling support at the Counseling Center.
 There is no fee for services at the center.
 To schedule the initial consultation session, call the Counseling Center at 878-4436 during office hours.
 The receptionist will ask for your name, address, and phone number, and will schedule a time for you to meet with a member of our staff.
-For more information about what to expect during your Free and Confidential introductory session, click on what to expect during our Intake session.
+For more information about what to expect during your Free and Confidential introductory session, click on what to expect during our initial phone screening.

 Your counselor may suggest testing as a means of understanding yourself better or getting specialized accommodations.
 We partner with Student Accessibility Services and community providers for testing.
 Typically the most cost-effective option is the UB Psychological Services Center (PSC), which does not require insurance and operates on a sliding-scale fee system.

 Missed Appointment Policy: